Holykan/data-cleaning-and-model-development/README.md

 Save the resulting dataframe after all the steps into a csv

 My add up files are:
-cleaned_test_task.csv (This is my resulting csv file after cleaning the original dataset) data_cleaning.ipynb (This is the notebook file i used for the data cleaning project) modeling_file.ipynb (This notebook file contains instructions and steps I used to build different models with the dataset)
+-cleaned_test_task.csv (This is my resulting csv file after cleaning the original dataset) -data_cleaning.ipynb (This is the notebook file i used for the data cleaning project) -modeling_file.ipynb (This notebook file contains instructions and steps I used to build different models with the dataset)